thomas-0816/pdo-duckdb-php/README.md

 > Can I get support for DuckDB?

-Yes. support is available on GitHub, see the [community support](https://duckdb.org/community_support) page for details.\
+Yes.
+Support is available on GitHub, see the [community support](https://duckdb.org/community_support) page for details.

 > Is the PHP PDO Driver for DuckDB developed by the DuckDB project?